robin-rpr/calos/CONTRIBUTING.rst

   * https://github.com/opencontainers/runtime-spec/blob/master/config.md
   * https://github.com/opencontainers/image-spec/blob/master/config.md

-Since various OCI features are unsupported by Charliecloud we push only what is necessary to satisfy general image registry requirements.
+Since various OCI features are unsupported by Clearly we push only what is necessary to satisfy general image registry requirements.

 The pushed config is created on the fly, referencing the image’s metadata